GBeuneker/Geared.Games/_posts/video/2017-03-31-Bitwise-Terraria.md

 category: video
 video_id: YIDbhVPHZbs
 tag: bitwise

-# Featured image
-images:
-  - url:
-    alt: Game Logo
-    title: Terraria
 ---

 How can Terraria handle hundreds of thousands of tiles in its world without crashing?
-We discuss the basics of 2D rendering and what techniques can be used manage rendering so many tiles.
 <!--content-->

 ## Details